kevin-shin/GodelIncompleteness/README.md

 ### Further Notes

+Bugs: There is one small bug where opening the Axioms window after the Godel Numbering causes an error in uploading the iamge again.
+This is currently what I am fixing.

 There are some acknowledged improvements which could be made including but not limited to the following:
 - Text on the introductory window
 - allowing user to specify their own encodings